Conformally invariant differential operators on Heisenberg groups and minimal representations: The Fourier transform of

 \section{The Fourier transform of $\Omega_\mu$}

-We show that in the Fourier transformed picture the conformally invariant system $\Omega_\mu(T)$, $T\in\frakm$, is nothing else but the metaplectic representation of $\sp(V,\omega)$ restricted to $\frakm$ as defined in Section \ref{sec:HeisFT}.
-Differentiating \eqref{eq:DefMetaplecticRep} we obtain that $d\omega_{\met,\lambda}$ is the unique representation of $\frakm$ on $\calS(\Lambda)$ by differential operators such that
+We show that in the Fourier transformed picture the conformally invariant system $\Omega_\mu(T)$, $T\in\frakm$, is nothing else but the metaplectic representation of $\sp(V,\omega)$ restricted to $\frakm$ as defined in Section~\ref{sec:HeisFT}.
+For this, we use that $d\omega_{\met,\lambda}$ is the unique representation of $\frakm$ on $\calS(\Lambda)$ by differential operators such that (cf. \eqref{eq:DefMetaplecticRep})

 \begin{theorem} For every $\lambda\in\RR^\times$ and $T\in\frakm$ we have

 \end{theorem}

 \begin{proof} It suffices to show that